Featured in this post

 A View from the Top: Industrial Manufacturing Leaders Share Their Digital Transformation Priorities

 Terms like "smart manufacturing" and "digital transformation" get used a lot but we need to distinguish discussion from action.
 While many industrial manufacturers would like to automate operations and drive growth, how advanced is digital transformation in manufacturing?
-And which technologies are industrial manufacturing leaders prioritizing to drive their digital transformation strategies?
+And which technologies and manufacturing software solutions are leaders prioritizing to drive their digital transformation strategy?

 To gain greater insight into manufacturing’s digitization, Aptean surveyed 150 C-Suite decision-makers within industrial manufacturing companies in North America in late 2022.
 And we’d like to share some of our key findings with you.